 If the letter W is not written on the oil, it means that the oil is not for winter, but for Summer!

 In every case, I'll attach the scheme, where you will find under what temperature your Oil normally works.

-In the picture you will find all types of oils, which work both in winter and in summer.
+In the picture you will find all types of oils that work in winter and summer.

 Very many do not even suspect what those figures mean on the marking of engine oil.
 The figure before W is the maximum minus temperature of the outside air, at which the oil does not lose its properties, and it can be used, and hence the figure after this is the maximum plus temperature, which, by the way, determines the viscosity of the oil.

 If on the oil marking in this form 10W-40, for example, then you need to know how to decode the number before the letter W, and the last digit, because the first indicates the minimum negative temperature at which this oil can be used, and the last digit indicates the maximum temperature with a + sign.

 So, what do the numbers mean in the inscription 10W-40

 There are markings: 0W, 5W, 10W, 15W, and 20W

 - 0W - oil can be used at temperatures up to -35-30С

 - 5W - oil can be used at temperatures up to -30-25С